DextroLaev/da6401_assignment3/README.md

     pip3 install -r requirements.txt
     ```

-3. ### To train the attention/vanilla model, run the following command:
+3. ### To train the attention/vanilla model (with best hyperparameters), run the following command:
     ```bash
-    python train.py
+    python train.py -arch <attention/vanilla>
     ```
+    Either choose `-arch attention` or `-arch vanilla`.
+This script will train the model, log different `metrics` in wandb platform and also save the model in `models/` folder.
 4. ### To get the `input_dim` and `output_dim` for the model, run the following command:
     ```bash
     python dataset.py